 Check in on-line.

 Security staff will want to see your boarding or booking pass before they let you to the check-in area.
-It’s enough to have a PDF in your phone.
+It’s enough to have a PDF or even a picture in your phone.
 Do not panic if you do not have it, you will still get through but it will take a bit more time.
 On-line check-in has additional benefit: a bag drop-off counter may be open and usually there are only 2-3 people or none.
 You may avoid a lot of lining-up time.

 Plan your flights with at least one stop over.